TomasThorv/TheToodler/BONUS_FEATURES.md

 2. Enter a due date in YYYY-MM-DD format (e.g., "2025-01-29")
 3. Save the task
 4. See the due date displayed on the task card
-5. If date is past today, see the red "⚠️ Overdue" warning
+5. If date is past today, see the red "Overdue" warning

 ### Statistics Dashboard